China faces omicron test weeks ahead of Beijing Olympics

 Wang Dacheng, another resident, said his father who has trouble walking was able to get tested in their apartment.

-Elsewhere, in Xi’an to the west and several cities in Henan province, the measures are far more onerous, leading to complaints that people sequestered in their apartments were running out of food.
+Elsewhere, restrictions in Xi’an, a city of 14 million people, and the central province of Henan have prompted complaints people sequestered in their apartments were running out of food.

-China has followed the uncompromising policy almost from the start of the pandemic, beginning with the unprecedented step of sealing off 11 million people in the central city Wuhan where the virus was first detected, along and other parts of Hubei province in January 2020.
+That started with the then-unprecedented step of sealing off 11 million people in the central city Wuhan, where the virus was first detected, and other parts of surrounding Hubei province.

-It has been able to deal with local outbreaks through lockdowns, strict border controls and contact tracing aided by increased digital surveillance.
+The government also has prohibited most foreign travelers from coming into China and uses digital surveillance to track members of the public.

 The measures have kept the virus from spreading into a full-fledged national outbreak so far.
-The vaccination rate now tops 85%.
+The country’s vaccination rate now tops 85%.

-With the Olympics due to begin on Feb.
-4 and support staff already arriving, the task has become even more critical.
-Whether Beijing’ s safeguards will hold up in face of the omicron variant is a crucial question.
+The task has become more critical as support staff for the Olympics arrive ahead of the Feb.
+4 start of the Games.

 “I think it truly is a critical juncture for China.
-Can it stave off omicron?” said Dali Yang, a professor of Chinese politics at the University of Chicago.
+Can it stave off omicron?” said Dali Yang, a Chinese politics expert at the University of Chicago.

+Authorities have reported a total of 104,379 cases since the pandemic began and 4,636 deaths, a figure that hasn’t changed in months.

-Beijing’s Olympic bubble is even stricter than Tokyo’s, which was mostly effective in stopping transmission, despite some leakages, said Kenji Shibuya, research director at the Tokyo Foundation for Policy Research and a public health expert.
+Anti-disease measures around the Olympics are stricter than Tokyo’s, which were mostly effective in stopping transmission,, said Kenji Shibuya, research director at the Tokyo Foundation for Policy Research and a public health expert.

 Beijing faces a potentially bigger risk because the more contagious omicron variant has shown itself adept at evading vaccines.

-Moreover, the lack of widespread outbreaks means the Chinese population is protected only by vaccines and not from antibodies produced by previous infections, said Dr. Vineeta Bal, a top Indian immunologist.
+Moreover, the lack of widespread outbreaks means the Chinese population is protected only by vaccines and not by antibodies produced by previous infections, said Dr. Vineeta Bal, an Indian immunologist.

 “The Olympics would be the first trial,” said Bal.
 Omicron “can easily travel in China.”

-Unlike the Tokyo Olympics bubble, there will be no contact between those inside and the outside world.
+The Olympics are being conducted under a “closed loop” system that is meant to cut off all contact between athletes, journalists, staff and officials and the outside world.

-Officials, athletes, staff and journalists will travel between hotels and competition venues on specially designated vehicles in what is described as a closed-loop system.
-Chinese will have to quarantine for three weeks upon leaving the bubble.
+They will travel between hotels and competition venues in special vehicles.
+Anyone who leaves the sealed environment will be required to quarantine for three weeks.

-Even trash from within will be handled separately and Beijing’s traffic police say anyone involved in a collision with a designated Winter Olympics vehicle should take care to not come into contact with those on board and wait for a special team to handle matters.
+Police say anyone involved in a collision with an Olympics vehicle should avoid contact with people on board and wait for a special team to handle the situation.

-Yet, despite the unabating global pandemic and controversies including a U.S.-led diplomatic boycott, organizers are determined that the Games will go on.
+Organizers are determined the Games will go on despite the global pandemic and controversies including a U.S.-led diplomatic boycott over accusations of human rights abuses against mostly Muslim minorities in China’s northwest.

-“The world is turning its eyes to China, and China is ready,” the Chinese president and leader of the ruling Communist Party, Xi Jinping, said during an inspection tour of competition venues last week.
+“The world is turning its eyes to China, and China is ready,” said President Xi Jinping, who also is leader of the ruling Communist Party, during an inspection tour last week.

 Associated Press researcher Chen Si in Shanghai and AP Science Writer Aniruddha Ghosal in New Delhi contributed to this report.